South Korean truckers' strike enters third day, supply chain risks grow | Headlines

 South Korean truckers' strike enters third day, supply chain risks grow

+A South Korean auto industry group called the strike "extremely selfish", saying it would further pressure the sector which has been hurt by the global chip shortage.
+Hyundai Motor Co has seen some disruption to production at plants in Ulsan as truck drivers refuse to deliver components, Yonhap news agency reported.

-Thousands of South Korean truckers were on strike for a third day on Thursday, disrupting shipments from ports and container depots and posing new risks to a strained global supply chain.
-About 30% of the Cargo Truckers Solidarity union were on strike, demanding pay increases given the surge in fuel prices, the country's transport ministry said.
+Thousands of South Korean truckers were on strike for a third day on Thursday to protest the sharp surge in fuel costs, disrupting production, hitting ports activity, and posing new risks to a strained global supply chain.
+Presenting President Yoon Seok-you, in power for just a month, with one of his first big economic challenges, about 7,200 members or roughly 30% of the Cargo Truckers Solidarity union were on strike, the country's transport ministry said.

+A union official said the number of participating members was much higher and they were also joined by non-union truckers.
+"Due to skyrocketing fuel prices and the government not acting enough to protect our livelihood, our frustration is only growing and growing," Kim Jae-Kwang, a senior union official, said.

+He said many truck drivers were on the verge of going out of business.
+"Large cargo truck drivers are paying an additional 3 million won in fuel costs when their monthly pay is around 3 to 4 million won."

-Hyundai Motor Co has seen some disruption to production at plants in Ulsan as truck drivers refuse to deliver components to Hyundai's plants, Yonhap news agency reported.
+Hyundai Motor Co has seen some disruption to production at plants in Ulsan as truck drivers refuse to deliver components, Yonhap news agency reported.
 Hyundai Motor declined to comment on the matter.
+An official with the Korean Shippers' Council said the impact was being felt at the ports.

+"There's only a minimal amount of cargo getting into ports right now.
+Until yesterday the situation may have appeared okay because some pre-arranged cargoes were being delivered but the reality now is that it is very difficult."
+The Cargo Truckers Solidarity union is part of the Korean Confederation of Trade Unions, which is known for being more defiant than other big union groups in their actions.

+The police have made more than two dozen arrests including members of the truckers union who were blocking the gates of the Hite Jinro brewery in Icheon, southeast of Seoul, Yonhap news reported.
+President Yoon warned strikers on Thursday not to use violence and said the government is trying to resolve the situation through dialogue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)